barshanhassan/enexory-parquet-export/HA and Failover/Documentation/HA+Failover Documentation.md

 ## Setting up this solution
 This section will detail the steps to setup this solution.

+**HIGHLY RECOMMENDED:** Please see the "Rollout strategy to an existing cluster" before following these steps.
 #### Pre-requisites before setup
 The following are the pre-requisites before setting up this solution:
 1. Odd number of MySQL nodes